 If your club is delivering activity or planning to do so, please can you advive the regional team.

 We publicised a 3 hour Inclusive Activity Programme Workshop held on 10 Nov 2019 (9:30-12:30) at Shaftesbury Park, Bristol BS16 1LG to equip you with the skills to engage disabled people and people with long-term health conditions more effectively in activities.
 The support package enables you to continually develop your coaching skills and confidence to tailor delivery to a variety of different audiences.

 A.N.T.
-Swimming operates from six pools, encompassing both short course and long course training, to cater for athletes with a disability.
+Swimming Club of Somerset operates from six pools, encompassing both short course and long course training, to cater for athletes with a disability.
 The Club is registered with Parasport and delivers bespoke sessions for deaf athletes and athletes with partial hearing as well as para-swimmers.

 City of Bristol para squad was set up in 2015 and numbers are growing (18 in June 2018).
 Tthe club offers swim skills based sessions every Sunday from 5pm to 6pm at Hengrove Leisure Centre.
 These also provide an opportunity for teachers and coaches to experience working with swimmers with a wide range of impairments.